 ABOUT THE AUTHOR

 From childhood through her college years, Kelly Lenihan was forever making up stories, often writing them down.
 After completing a general arts degree from the University of Washington, Kelly went on to enjoy a diverse range of creative endeavors, from fashion design and hand-painted pottery to web design and teaching global arts.
 Never losing her penchant for writing; she’s been published in various magazines and enjoyed her own newspaper column for several years.
 To this day, she is an avid blogger and has several children’s picture books in the works as well as several full-length books.
 As a parent, Kelly delighted in sharing her love of the magical world of books by reading aloud to her two boys.
 Many nights, her younger son would place his tiny hand on hers while looking up with big, brown hope-filled eyes, (most likely as a stalling tactic) and plead for “one more story” – how could any parent refuse?
 So in the moment, Kelly began making up stories, which to this day, remain beloved family favorites.
-Kelly’s picture books are right for wee ones who love being read aloud to and for children just learning how to read, ages 0-8.
+Kelly’s picture books are right for wee ones who love being read aloud to and for children just learning how to read.

 Goober and Muffin